HedayatAbedijoo/holocontract/DigitalContract/README.md

-# Digital Contracts on Holochain
+# Digital Contract on Holochain

 ## Using this app Alice and Bob can sign a digital contract which is reliable and nobody can tamper it.